tewarid/tewarid.github.io/_drafts/2017-12-19-cross-platform-applications-using-avalonia.md

 tags: avalonia wpf windows linux macos .net
 ---

 Avalonia is a library for making cross-platform GUI applications that targets .NET framework and .NET Core.
-In this post, we'll use the later.
+In this post, we'll use the latter.
 GUI is defined in XAML and rendered using toolkits native to each platform such as WPF on Windows.

 Install templates for .NET core